nicoandra/hhc2018/README.md

 # SPOILERS AHEAD
 If you don't want the spoilers, please STOP READING now.

+# Contact and contribution
+- Clone, make a PR, good to go.
+- Contact me at @imsonico over Twitter ;

 # Dependencies:
 - Nodejs

+# Basic setup you need
+- Burp or ZAP Proxy; I use Burp.
+Any proxy which lets you manipulate WebSockets will do.
+- Chromium browser configured to use your proxy as listed in the previous point.
+- The Proxy SSL certificate installed in Chromium.

+- Why Chromium?
+Because the Javascript debugger actually works and you'll need to debug Javascript code.

 # Gates
 Things I've figured out:
 - There's a DNA
 - It can be manipulated by playing with WebSockets
 - You can send a forged DNA, but still need to update the response from the server for the missingno. image to appear.

 The Main.js file contains this snippet: